RTZ (band): History

 RTZ began as a collaboration between Boston members Brad Delp and Barry Goudreau around 1989.
 The original 1987 demo of "Face The Music" (featuring Fergie Frederiksen on vocals) was later made available for download at BarryGoudreau.com.
 Goudreau and Delp were both part of the original Boston line-up and after Goudreau's departure from the band, they stayed in close contact with Delp contributing to Goudreau's solo album and also to a lesser degree on the Orion the Hunter album.

 Around 1989, Delp was on hiatus from Boston and looking to get active in writing again.
 He contacted Goudreau about a possible collaboration and RTZ was formed.
 Goudreau and Delp brought in keyboardist Brian Maes who was part of the Orion the Hunter touring band, drummer Dave Stefanelli and bass player Tim Archibald.
 Maes and Stefanelli had previously worked with producer Nick Lowe in England and Archibald's band New Man had released an album on Epic.

 Delp and Goudreau landed a deal with Giant Records and the first RTZ album, titled Return to Zero, was released in July 1991.
 A video was produced for the first single "Face the Music".
 The band soon hit the road, adding Patty Barkus and Lisa Guyer on backing vocals, and Delp gave Boston his notice.
 After touring the US extensively, a video was prepared for the single "Until Your Love Comes Back Around" penned by keyboard player Brian Maes.
 The single was very successful and reached #1 in several markets, #26 in the U.S. Two other tracks, "There's Another Side" and "All You've Got" also got airplay, with the latter reaching #56.

+Ultimately, despite extensive touring, the debut album hadn't achieved the success the band had hoped for.
 RTZ felt that the band was not getting the attention it deserved by the label and asked to be released from their contract.
-As RTZ began to shop for a new label, Delp decided to leave the band and would eventually reunite with Boston for the Walk On tour and to assist in the writing of the associated album.
-The other band members decided that it would be impossible to replace Delp and decided to end the band.
-The Return to Zero album went out of print until April 2013, although the band later released other material.
-There were still enough recordings left over from the original recording sessions to create another album.
+Amidst shopping for a new label, spirits sagged and Brad Delp decided to leave the band and would eventually reunite with Boston for the Walk On tour.
+Feeling that it would be impossible to replace Delp, RTZ decided to end the band.
+The Return to Zero album went out of print until April 2013.

+Despite formally disbanding after the debut album, RTZ continued to produce subsequent albums, namely from recordings left over from the original recording sessions.
 Barry searched for a new label and eventually found MTM Records.
 The recordings were released on September 28, 1998, and the album was titled Lost.